Windows 11 vs Windows 10 GPUs Tested: Which Games Faster?

 Windows 11 Pro (Build 22000.348)

 What if you're not using Alder Lake, though?
 I took my current GPU testbed, which is now about three years old, and did a clean install of Windows 11 on a new Crucial P5 Plus SSD for testing purposes.
-I tested the fastest graphics cards from AMD and Nvidia, the Radeon RX 6900 XT and GeForce RTX 3090, and I also retested those cards on Windows 10 using the latest drivers and updates.
+I tested basically the fastest graphics cards from AMD and Nvidia, the Radeon RX 6900 XT and GeForce RTX 3080 Ti, and I also retested those cards on Windows 10 using the latest drivers and updates.
+(Yes, technically the 3090 is a bit faster and has twice the VRAM, but it's close enough and the 3080 Ti tends to be more readily available.)
 That means running the AMD 21.21.1 and Nvidia's 497.09 drivers, with a complete driver cleanup (via Display Driver Uninstaller) between testing.
 Here are the results of the 14 games I used for testing.

 If you were looking for yet another reason to hate on Windows 11, this is obviously disappointing.
 For those who are more open-minded, though, this is good news.
 Windows 11 may not be any faster at games than Windows 10, but neither is it any slower.
 Of course, we tested Windows 11 with VBS disabled—that was the default after a clean install on our test hardware.
 There has been some concern that VBS defaults to enabled on clean installs, but so far it looks like it needs to be explicitly enabled, which is likely only something you'll see from large OEMs and business PCs.